rafaeljimenez01/botnet_security/README.md

 # Botnet security
-## Estructuras de datos - equipo 8
+## Data Structures and Algorithms - Team 8

+In order to detect bots we utilized information from logs to detect and understand the behavior of every IP adress.

-Data Structres used so far:
+Data Structres used and implemented in the proyect:
 BST
 Linked List
 Doubly Linked List
+Hash Tables

 Algorithms:
 Quick Sort